bipsandbytes/django-api/README.rst

 .. _Django: https://www.djangoproject.com/

-Based on the above example, the following API responses are automatically available:
+Based on the above example, the following API responses are automatically available (assuming you wire up the ``/add`` route to the view above:

 ::